Getting in charge of your finances is one of the best things you can do for yourself.

 5. Millennial Money Man

-After graduating college, Bobby realized he didn't want to struggle with debt for the rest of his life.
+After graduating from college, Bobby realized he didn't want to struggle with debt for the rest of his life.

 While he was a high school band teacher, he managed to pay off his student loans in 2 years on a teachers salary.